From 1 April 2020, the reporting requirements for investment income have changed.

 - the amount and type of income paid.

-If you are a non-locked in PIE you must also provide the contact details (email, street address or mobile phone number) for each of the people who had PIE income attributed to them.
+If you are a non-locked in PIE you must also provide the contact details (email, street address or mobile phone number) for each of the people who had Portfolio investment entity (PIE) income attributed to them.

 If it is available, you need to provide the following information for each of the income recipients who had PIE income attributed to them: